VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 To minimize damage from lib we can put all Jetpack Pagination related code in the outside layer of architecture: UI.
-`PageList` should survive after orientation change, so making View Model responsible for connection between Jetpack Pagination and the rest of the architecture is reasonable decision.
+`PageList` should survive after configuration change, so making View Model responsible for connection between Jetpack Pagination and the rest of the architecture is reasonable decision.